-Figure 8 displays the absolute effect of a one standard deviation tax cut on disposable income per percentile computed at the posterior median.3 The first finding is that the sign of the impact response differs across percentiles.
+Figure 8 displays the absolute effect of a one standard deviation tax cut on disposable income per percentile computed at the posterior median.
+The first finding is that the sign of the impact response differs across percentiles.
 While the percentiles at the bottom and center of the distribution are negatively affected by the tax cut, the immediate benefit becomes positive between the 80th and 90th percentile, growing toward the right tail of the distribution.
-Second, the differences in the size of the effect across percentiles are pronounced: whereas disposable income at the 10th percentile declines on impact by 0.44 percent and stays below its initial level for three years, disposable income at the 90th percentile increases upon impact by 0.11 percent and remains positive from the third quarter.
+Second, the differences in the size of the effect across percentiles are pronounced: whereas disposable income at the 5th percentile declines over the first year by 0.4 percent, disposable income at the 95th percentile increases in the same time by 0.11 percent and remains positive over the entire horizon.